What is junk food?

 During pregnancy, your body will go through tremendous changes in order to guide the fetus along the growth process and prepare the mother’s body for birth 40 weeks after conception.
 During these changes, food cravings can occur when a mother is lacking in a certain vitamin or nutrient.
 These cravings are perfectly normal, but when the cravings are for junk food the mother will need to make better food choices and resist the craving for the health of both the unborn fetus and mom.

-Junk Food And Mom
+Junk food And mom

 Junk food is laden with extra calories and fat but offers mom and baby little or no vitamins or nutrients.
 These empty calories can lead to excessive weight gain and water retention during pregnancy.

-Studies have been linked to the maternal eating habits and the food choice habits of baby later in life.
+Studies have been linked to maternal eating habits and the food choice habits of babies later in life.
 This means the more junk food mom eats while pregnant, the more junk food the baby may crave later in life.
 Overeating junk food during pregnancy has also been linked to the rising number of obese children in the United States today.

 For women who eat junk food on a daily basis, quitting the habit of unhealthy snacking may be more difficult than just putting down the doughnut.
 The junk food habit can be broken before conception in order to help regulate the cravings during pregnancy.
 If mom finds herself making good food choices before getting pregnant, those same habits will be used during the pregnancy.